Principles of Total Quality Management & Eight Principles of TQM.

 It influences employees who are dedicated to the workplace.

-The involvement of people is an intrinsic motivation that charms employees to contribute to the organization’s growth.
-The process theories of motivation explain how people’s involvement and affiliation motivate employees to keep working in the workplace.
+Involving people is an intrinsic motivator that inspires employees to contribute to the organization’s growth.
+Process theories of motivation explain how people’s involvement and affiliation motivate employees to continue working in the workplace.

 It enhances employees’ creativity and innovation in the organization.